 Following the expiry of its CPP, a supplier will transition back onto the DPP, although it still retains the option of making another CPP proposal at a later date.

 Information on previous regime

 The current price-quality regulation regime took effect on 1 April 2009 following the passing of the Commerce Amendment Act in November 2008.
 Prior to this date, all EDBs were subject to the Part 4A thresholds regime, which was established in 2001.

-The 2010-15 default price-quality path is the current default price-quality path applying to EDBs.
-It came into effect on 1 April 2010 and expires on 31 March 2015.
+The 2010-15 default price-quality path is the previous default price-quality path that applied to electricity distribution businesses.
+It took effect on 1 April 2010 and expired on 31 March 2015.